 There are extensive trails through beautiful scenery so it becomes a delightful stroll or power walk hike depending on your desire.
 My first visit I spent over 2 hours just walking, looking and enjoying.

+Directions: Lakeshore Rd and Meadow Wood Rd turn south onto Meadow Wood Rd.
 As you come to the small bridge look on the left for the sign to the Conservation area with parking for 3 cars.
+There is a stone arch to enter the trail and large sign with a trail map.

 Colonel Samuel Smith Park is right on the waterfront.
 As you walk here you can see Lake Ontario, the waves crashing on the shore and the Toronto city skyline.